National Assembly of Venezuela: 1961 Constitution

 Under its previous 1961 Venezuelan Constitution, Venezuela had a bicameral legislature, known as the Congress (Congreso).
-This Congress was composed of a Senate of Venezuela (Senado) and a Venezuelan Chamber of Deputies (Cámara de Diputados).
+This Congress was composed of a Senate (Senado) and a Chamber of Deputies (Cámara de Diputados).

 The Senate was made up of two senators per state, two for the Federal District, and a number of ex officio senators intended to represent the nation's minorities.
 In addition, former presidents (those elected democratically or their replacements legally appointed to serve at least half a presidential term) were awarded lifetime senate seats.

 Senators were required to be Venezuelan-born citizens and over the age of 30.

 The members of the Chamber of Deputies were elected by direct universal suffrage, with each state returning at least two.
 Deputies had to be at least 21 years old.

 The Senate and the Chamber of Deputies were each led by a President, and both performed their functions with the help of a Directorial Board.
 The President of Senate of Venezuela held the additional title of "President of the Congress", and was the constitutional successor of the President of Venezuela in case of a vacancy.
 This succession took place in 1993, when Octavio Lepage succeeded Carlos Andrés Pérez.

 1999 Constitution

-President Hugo Chávez was first elected in December 1998 on a platform calling for a National Constituent Assembly to be convened to draft a new constitution for Venezuela.
+Hugo Chávez was first elected as President of Venezuela in December 1998 on a platform calling for a constituent assembly to be convened to draft a new constitution for the country.
 Chávez's argument was that the existing political system, under the earlier 1961 Constitution, had become isolated from the people.
 In the Constituent Assembly elections held on 25 July 1999, all but six seats were given to candidates associated with the Chávez movement.
-The National Constituent Assembly (ANC), consisting of 131 elected individuals, convened in August 1999 to begin rewriting the constitution.
-The ANC's proposed constitution was approved in a referendum on 15 December 1999 and came into effect the following 20 December.
+The Constituent National Assembly (ANC), consisting of 131 elected individuals, convened in August 1999 to begin rewriting the constitution.

+The ANC's proposed constitution was later approved in a referendum on 15 December 1999, with voter turnout at 44%, and came into effect on 20 December.